mayan-edms/Mayan-EDMS/docs/topics/app_creation.rst

 - events.py

-  Define event class instances that are later commited to a log by custom code.
+  Define event class instances that are later committed to a log by custom code.

 - exceptions.py